NVMeTCP-IP Core for 25G Datasheet

 Unicode char

-Upper 207 bytes of NVMe Qualifed Name (NQN) of the host system
+Represent the upper 207 bytes of the NVMe Qualifed Name (NQN) of the host system.

-Note: If HostNQN can be assigned within 16 bytes which is ft to HostNQNL input size, the value of HostNQNH can be fixed to all zero value.
+Note: If the HostNQN fits within 16 bytes, assignable to HostNQNL input size, then HostNQNH should be set to all zeros.

 KeepAliveSet